z9fr/algorithms-in-c/README.md

-# Algorithms-in-c
+# Algorithms Using c

-in this Repository You can find most of the algorithms in c using c language.
+In This repository you can find find the codes for algorithms like sorting, searching and etc

-Feel free to use this code and also it would be great if you can add your algorithemes too
+feel free to add your own codes too :D